One performer, electrodynamic speaker, 110 volts AC; absurdist gesture about electronic sound.

 Several pages of graphic scores for any large or small instrumental group, in Collected Scores.

-For two percussionists, with a doubled trio of piano–celeste, alto saxophone, and cello parts, four–channel sound rotator with speakers around the audience, and the doubled trio realized either by pre–recording the doubled parts using a second remotely located trio with microphones, or by digitally re–synthesizing the instruments; can be performed by five players with optional conductor; players read from score.
+[PDF OF SCORE AVAILABLE FOR DOWNLOAD] For two percussionists, with a doubled trio of piano–celeste, alto saxophone, and cello parts, four–channel sound rotator with speakers around the audience, and the doubled trio realized either by pre–recording the doubled parts using a second remotely located trio with microphones, or by digitally re–synthesizing the instruments; can be performed by five players with optional conductor; players read from score.

 Advanced level, from Youthful Music Series, in Music for Keyboard Instruments and Improvisation Groups.

 Five movements for string quartet, flute, and bassoon, advanced level, from Youthful Music Series.

 One–page score for jazz or improvisation ensemble, in Collected Scores, Frog Peak Music, Hanover, NH.

 [SCORE AVAILABLE FOR DOWNLOAD] Relatively easy level, from Youthful Music Series.